xVice/JupesMod-Luminosity3D/README.md

 # JupesMod / Luminosity3D
- A 3D Engine that is heavily inspired GMod and Unity.
+ A 3D Engine that is heavily inspired by GMod and Unity.

 ![alt text](https://github.com/xVice/storage/blob/main/jmodimg.PNG)